groundxai/groundx-sdks/sdks/python/README.md

 ### `groundx.search.content`<a id="groundxsearchcontent"></a>

 Search documents on GroundX for the most relevant information to a given query.

 The result of this query is typically used in one of two ways; result['search']['text'] can be used to provide context to a language model, facilitating RAG, or result['search']['results'] can be used to observe chunks of text which are relevant to the query, facilitating citation.

-Interact with the \"Request Body\" below to explore the arguments of this function.
+Interact with the "Request Body" below to explore the arguments of this function.
 Enter your GroundX API key to send a request directly from this web page.
 Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>